 What is there, of course, amongst the two to three thousand stars that you can see with the naked eye are four stars that make up a cross.
 Unfortunately, in this part of the sky, we see two false crosses.
 One of them actually called the False Cross, the other, the Diamond Cross.
 Both are larger and fainter than the real Southern Cross, and nor do they have the two bright pointers that point toward it.

 There’s another star we’ll come to shortly which is not as bright, but because it’s close, looks brighter.
-We’ll come back to that in just a moment.
+But I’ll come back to that in just a moment.
 Canopus is a very famous star.
-It was listed by the famous astronomer, Claudius Ptolemy, in his ‘Almagest’ about 150 AD.
+It was listed by the incredible astronomer, Claudius Ptolemy, in his Almagest of around about 150 AD.

 But over the years, astronomers actually thought it was too big, so they broke it up into four smaller constellations.
 We now have Carina the Keel, Vela the Sails, Pyxis the Compass, and Puppis the Deck.